 Any employee or student found to have engaged in sexual harassment will be subject to disciplinary action.
-Students may be subject to disciplinary proceedings in accordance with procedures set forth in student discipline section of this handbook and applicable state and federal laws and regulations.
+Students found to have engaged in sexual harassment may be subject to disciplinary proceedings in accordance with procedures set forth in Student Discipline section of this handbook and applicable state and federal laws and regulations.
 Staff members determined to have engaged in sexual harassment shall be subject to professional discipline including possible termination of employment.

-Inquiries about the application of Title IX may be directed to the Title IX/Civil Rights Coordinator and/or the Assistant Secretary of the U.S. Department of Education, Office for Civil Rights.
+Inquiries about the application of Title IX may be directed to the school's Title IX/Civil Rights Coordinator and/or the Assistant Secretary of the U.S. Department of Education, Office for Civil Rights.